-Word of the day: Competition analysis
+Word of the Day: Competition Analysis

 Brand managers often have a task of regular and extensive reporting about their products, competitors, and customers.
-This data is then used by R&D and marketing teams to align the strategy to achieve better outcomes.
+This data is then used by R&D and marketing teams in order to align the strategy to achieve better outcomes.

 Still, some companies and brands nurture the opinion that focusing on their own products, services, and customers is enough for success.
 The belief that competition tracking is unnecessary often comes from the fact (or subjective impression?) that their product or service is unique on the market.
-Sometimes it can be heard that the brand is still too small to invest resources in terms of time and money in competition analysis.
+Sometimes it can be heard that a brand is still too small to invest resources in terms of time and money in competition analysis.

 In any scenario, competition analysis is a must-have step in the brand management process.
 It can bring you a significant advantage.
-If you are constantly analyzing the market data, you should be even able to predict your competitor’s moves.
+If you are constantly analysing the market data, you should be able to predict your competitor’s moves.
 It can also help you to better understand and serve your target group of customers.

 How to track the market and your competition?

-- Read customer’s reviews and ratings
+- Read customers' reviews and ratings

 - Use Google or other search engines to check what’s new on the market